| November 2009 The previous two weekends wrapped up the 2009 season for me. The second

 realize that I have no brakes- at all.
 I give my self some space and we continued to the

+next service area to investigate.
 As I expected, a brake line was leaking.
 I tried pinching the line

 with vise grips but couldn't get a good enough seal so we hit the road with no brakes and